What is a 529 Plan, and Why Should You Care?

 Why should you care about 529 plans?

-Because 529 college savings plans are one of the few savings options that are specifically dedicated to helping families get their loved ones into higher education.
+Because 529 college savings plans are one of the few savings options that are specifically dedicated to helping families achieve their higher education goals.

 Again, remember those tax savings.
-The money in a 529 plan grows free from federal income tax, and withdrawals remain tax-free when used for qualified higher education expenses.
-Additionally, many states mirror the federal 529 plan tax advantages by offering state-tax-deferred growth and state-tax-free withdrawals for qualified higher education expenses.
+The money in a 529 plan grows free from federal income tax, and withdrawals remain tax-free when used for qualified expenses.
+Additionally, many states mirror the federal 529 plan tax advantages by offering state-tax-deferred growth and state-tax-free withdrawals for qualified expenses.

 A 529 college savings plan is many things.
 We mentioned one very important aspect, which is that it offers tax incentives.
 But a 529 plan is so much more than that.